GoHypernet/Galileo-sdk/docs/src/stations.rst

 .. image:: images/stations_role_management.png

-These roles can be customized by clicking the edit button on the role you wish to modify.
+The capabilities of these roles can be customized by clicking the edit button on the role you wish to modify.
 Specific role permissions can be toggled on and off.
 These role permissions apply to the current Station context only.

 .. image:: images/stations_user_role_permissions.png